-'''

 PRINT 100, DISTANCE, VELOCITY 100 FORMAT(F9.2, T7, F9.3)

-'''

-The preceding code produces the following record because ${\tt T7}$ specifies the first position for ${\tt VELOCITY}$ as the seventh character in the record:
+The preceding code produces the following record because T7 specifies the first position for VELOCITY as the seventh character in the record:

-'''

 bbbb12-8654.123

-'''

-The dollar sign character (\$) in a format specification modifies the carriage control specified by the first character of the record.
-In an output statement, the \$ descriptor suppresses the carriage return or line feed.
-In an input statement, the \$ descriptor is ignored.
-It is intended primarily for interactive I/O.
+A dollar sign character (\$) or a backslash character ( $\backslash$ ) in a format specification modifies the carriage control specified by the first character of the record.
+In an output statement, the \$ and $\backslash$ descriptors suppress the carriage return or line feed.
+In an input statement, the \$ and $\backslash$ descriptors are ignored.
+It is intended primarily for interactive output.

-2.9.2 Slash editing
+2.11.2 Slash Editing